istio/istio.io/content/en/blog/2024/ambient-vs-cilium/index.md

     alt="Scalability Scorecard: Istio vs. Cilium!"
     >}}

 * **The Cilium Slowdown:** Cilium, while boasting impressive low latency with default install parameters, slows down substantially when Istio’s baseline features such as L7 policy and encryption are turned on.
-Additionally, cilium’s memory and CPU utilization remained high even when no traffic was flowing in the mesh.
+Additionally, Cilium’s memory and CPU utilization remained high even when no traffic was flowing in the mesh.
 This can impact the overall stability and reliability of your cluster, especially as it grows.
-* **Istio Ambient Mode: The Steady Performer:** Istio's Ambient mode, on the other hand, showed its strength in stability and maintaining decent throughput, even with the added overhead of encryption.
+* **Istio, The Steady Performer:** Istio's ambient mode, on the other hand, showed its strength in stability and maintaining decent throughput, even with the added overhead of encryption.
 While Istio did consume more memory and CPU than Cilium under test, its CPU utilization settled to a fraction of Cilium’s when not under load.

 ## Behind the Scenes: Why the Difference?